Xalil404/Radical_Rides/README.md

 ### Product Reviews Page

 Previous customers of Radical Rides products have the option of visiting the product reviews page and submitting a review of a product which they have purchased and can leave on honest review of how they feel about the product's quality with a star rating and text review.
 Users have to be logged in to use this feature to avoid spam reviews and so that there is accountability on who wrote the review and the business owner can reach out to users if they were genuinely unhappy about a specific product in order to remedy the siuation.
+Viewing reviews however is open to all users whether logged in or not.
 This feature builds greater trust and transparency amongst potential customers regarding the business' products and offerings.

 <img src="https://res.cloudinary.com/dugcwv1mf/image/upload/v1701008501/Project%204/Screenshot_2023-11-26_at_2.21.20_PM_bexaxu.png" width="auto" height="auto" alt="Radical Rides product reviews page">